CFC-Servers/cfc_weapon_lockouts/README.md

   - `weaponClass` - The weapon class to deny usage of.
   - `duration` - Time in seconds to lock the weapon for.
 Defaults to `cfc_weaponlockouts_lockout_time`.

-- `CFCWeaponLockouts.lockByWeapon( duration, player, weapon )`
+- `CFCWeaponLockouts.lockByWeapon( player, weapon, duration )`
 Temporarily locks a weapon class for a player.
+  - `player` - The player to lock a weapon class for.
+  - `weapon` - The class of this weapon will be locked.
   - `duration` - Time in seconds to lock the weapon for.
 Defaults to `cfc_weaponlockouts_lockout_time`.
-  - `player` - The player to lock a weapon class for.
-  - `weapon` - The class of this weapon will be locked.

-- `CFCWeaponLockouts.lockByWeapon( duration, weapon )`
+- `CFCWeaponLockouts.lockByWeapon( nil, weapon, duration )`
 Temporarily locks a weapon class for the owner of a weapon.
 Useful for if you know the weapon, but not the player, as weapon ownership has to be tracked manually.
+  - `weapon` - The player with this weapon equipped will have this weapon's class become locked.
   - `duration` - Time in seconds to lock the weapon for.
 Defaults to `cfc_weaponlockouts_lockout_time`.
-  - `weapon` - The player with this weapon equipped will have this weapon's class become locked.

 ## SVars
 - `cfc_weaponlockouts_lockout_time`